What is Corporate Performance Management (CPM)?

-Information used in the creation of CPM metrics originates from books of accounts like cash flow statements, balance sheets, and income statements.
+Information used in the creation of CPM metrics originates from books of accounts such as cash flow statements, balance sheets, and income statements.
 Other sources may include budgeting and forecasting data, which contain reports such as revenues, expenses, and inventory.
-Albeit, there are many relevant data sources there are not cited in this context, the fundamental goal lies in providing insights using processes like strategic financial planning, budgeting, scenario analysis, forecasting, financial consolidation, and data reporting.
+Albeit, there are many relevant data sources that are not cited in this context, the fundamental goal lies in providing insights using processes like strategic financial planning, budgeting, scenario analysis, forecasting, financial consolidation, and data reporting.

 Sometimes in corporate management, it is not apparent what strategic managers mean when they refer to performance management.
-A worst-case scenario is a confusion between human performance management (HPM) and corporate performance management.
+A worst-case scenario is confusion between human performance management (HPM) and corporate performance management (CPM).
 However, there are distinctions between the two.

-In HPM, performance management refers to a subset of human resource about employee turnovers.
-It pertains to the employees’ productivity, their level of satisfaction, or their operational capabilities.
+In HPM, performance management refers to a subset of human resources regarding employee turnover.
+It pertains to employees’ productivity, their level of satisfaction, or their operational capabilities.
 On the contrary, CPM doesn’t even outline or refer to employees anywhere.
 In fact, it is all about how to communicate, align, and deliver actionable strategies through strategic frameworks, as discussed earlier.
 Therefore, it’s important to clarify the context of performance management in the discussion.

 This refers to ensuring that every part of the organization processes and all vital elements are aligned with the primary objective such as budgets, project and program management, risk management, etc.

 A poorly executed CPM will mean absolute failure.
-That’s why a corporation should put an accessible, elaborate, and appropriate ICT infrastructure to ensure information is easily integrated, processed and reported as per proposed standards.
+That’s why a corporation should establish an accessible, elaborate, and appropriate ICT infrastructure to ensure information is easily integrated, processed, and reported as per proposed standards.

 Companies should not just use existing strategies without even focusing on their unique strategies.
 They should instead focus on articulating their primary goals across the corporations so that CPM and all stakeholders are in line with the set strategies.

-Though derived from KPIs, KPQ is about collecting meaningful, relevant, and usable data by asking the right questions to the proper departments and sources.
+Though derived from KPIs, KPQ is about collecting meaningful, relevant, and usable data by asking the right questions of the proper departments and sources.